Tonic Breed: Install Memory (2017–2019)

 In June 2017, Tonic Breed signed with Rob Mules records.
 Anders L. Rasmussen stated to Eternal Terror Magazine that Tonic Breed was a band they really wanted to sign in the future before the signing was official.
 In August 2017, Ole Danielsen officially replaced Daniel Pettersen on drums after rehearsing with the band for a few months.

 On 14 September 2018, along with Rob Mules Records, Tonic Breed released their third album Install Memory.
 This was the first time to feature Jørgen Abrahamsen and Ole Danielsen on a release.
 The EP was followed up by five music videos.
 Music videos for the songs Install Memory, Crypto Knight, Mummy Dust and Overkill was directed by Svendsen and filmed by Oscar Birk.
 Don't Panic is an animated music video directed by Svendsen and illustrated by Sergio Cosme.

 Tonic Breed signed with Live Wire Booking on 4 March 2019.

 According to a Facebook post on Tonic Breed's official website, January 2021, Tonic Breed split up in late 2019.
 Svendsen then re-branded the band into a one-man music project.

 New Era (2021–present)

 On 29 January 2021, Patrik released his first single through the new version of Tonic Breed.
 The song was called H.E.
 Antagonist, with Oliver Palotai from Kamelot as a guest appearance on guitar.
 Later, a new single called No Rocks on the Scotch was released along with Soilwork vocalist, Björn Strid and Martin Skriubakken.
 A melodic piece, Blood Moon, was released 26 May.
 On this day, there was an actual lunar eclipse happening.

 On 21 July 2022, the new song Fuel the Fire was released.
 This song was the fourth and last installment to be added to the EP of the same name, which was released the day after.
-Dirk Verbeuren from Megadeth and Wig Wam-bassist, Bernt Jansen, was featured on the latest single.
+Dirk Verbeuren from Megadeth and Wig Wam-bassist Bernt Jansen is featured on the latest single, which Svendsen describes as a song that repeats itself twice with two different endings.